 Springfield Criminal Defense Lawyers at Kicklighter Law Uphold the Rights of the Accused

 If you were charged with aggravated or simple assault, we can help.
 Arrange a meeting with one of our experienced Springfield criminal defense lawyers at Kicklighter Law.
-Call us at 912-754-6003 or contact us online to schedule a free consultation at our law office in Springfield, Georgia.
+Call us at 912-754-6003 or contact us online to schedule a consultation at our law office in Springfield, Georgia.
 Our clients are located in Springfield, Effingham County, Savannah, and surrounding areas.